-Do I need lawyer if I am accused of breaching my employment contract?
+Do I need a lawyer if I am accused of breaching my employment contract?

-You will need and experienced employment contract lawyer for the best possible outcome if you are accused of a breach and are being sued.
+You will need an experienced employment contract lawyer for the best possible outcome if you are accused of a breach and sued.
 Employment contract laws are continually changing and complex, so it is best to have an expert on your side.

 Should an employee seek legal advice before signing an employment contract?